The ‘What’ only matters when you understand the ‘Why’.

-In 2013, my wife and I were just beginning to grow our family.
-We had a 2-year-old daughter, Brylee, and my wife was in the late stages of pregnancy with my soon-to-be son, Bishop.
+A few years ago, my wife and I were just beginning to grow our family.
+We had a two-year-old daughter, Brylee, and my wife was in the late stages of pregnancy with my soon-to-be son, Bishop.
 For anyone that has been a parent of two young children, they know this is a time of frayed nerves, little sleep, and trying to create moments of contentment and quiet.

 I have been fascinated with computers since the early days of the Internet.
 I ran dial-up bulletin board systems from my house in high school and saw the Internet grow from a corner for similar-minded techies, to the global communication platform we see today.
 I even had early experience with working on Internet video.
 At the time in 1996, it was low resolution, black and white, but my high school senior research project was on improving compression in a project called CU-SeeMe out of Cornell University.
 It was one of the first video conferencing applications.

-Yet here we were in 2013, the video was prettier, with color, but buffering and stall outs were still a thing.
+Yet there we were, decades later.
+The video had color and a higher resolution but buffering and stall outs were still a thing.
 And they weren’t due to my Internet speeds, Wi-Fi network, or any of the normal culprits that fingers get pointed at.
 Figuring out what was causing the problem and whether it could be fixed became what my wife would likely describe as an obsession.
-Our entire team at Swarmify has spent the past 4 years investigating and solving the causes of these problems so that video would never again cause some future father or mother to be in the same position I was that day.
+Our entire team at Swarmify has spent the past 3 years investigating and solving the causes of these problems so that video would never again cause some future father or mother to be in the same position I was that day.